 - Difficulty swallowing

 - Nausea or vomiting

-It is normal to eat and drink less as you get closer to death and your body slows down.
+It’s normal to eat and drink less as you get closer to death and your body slows down.
 In the final weeks of life, the goal is to keep you comfortable.
 There is no rule on what foods you should be eating.
 Eat the foods that appeal to you the most.
-If you were on a restricted diet before (e.g., diabetic diet), your doctor, nurse, or dietitian may tell you to follow a less restrictive or regular diet.
+If you were on a restricted diet before (such as a diabetic diet), your doctor, nurse, or dietitian may tell you to follow a less restrictive or regular diet.
 This may give you more choices to enjoy your food and let you eat more.

 Dry mouth may be a problem at this time.
 Some medications you may be taking can make it worse.
 You may find soft, moist foods and liquids most soothing.
 Try:

 - Honeydew, cantaloupe, watermelon, or other fruits that have a lot of water

 - Mashed potatoes with gravy